google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 Overview

 They focus their attention on finding the students who have the potential to be in the top 10%.
-These include students with a near 4.0 GPA or its equivalent; they’ve done research, have publications, and have strong letters of recommendations from professors known to the faculty on the admissions committee, and have a good statement of purpose that suggests both focus and drive.
+These include students with a near 4.0 GPA or its equivalent; they’ve done research, have publications, have strong letters of recommendation from professors known to the faculty on the admissions committee, and have a good statement of purpose that suggests both focus and drive.

 So How Are PhD Applications Reviewed?